Don’t let your NYC home office space be an eyesore

 Antique desk paired with modern shelving in a Brooklyn Brownstone

-Pairing an modern shelving with an antique desk is a great way to achieve more home office storage and juxtapose interesting styles, like in this Brooklyn Brownstone’s home office design, with CB2 wall shelves around the designer’s grandfather’s heirloom desk.
+Pairing modern shelving with an antique desk achieves more home office storage and juxtaposes interesting styles.
+In this Brooklyn brownstone, CB2 wall-mounted shelves flank the designer’s grandfather’s heirloom desk.
 Design: Mariah Rich / Photo: Erin Little

 Floating Mid Century Danish desk

-If you only have a tiny bit of space and need a writing nook, consider a floating desk like this Danish Modern piece, utilizing the small landing.
+When there’s only a tiny bit of space, a floating desk like this Danish Modern teak piece can come in handy.
 Design: Rachael Gowdridge / Photo: Christopher Horwood

-Time & Place Interiors founder Ksenya Malina’s training in the human health implications of work spaces, combined with her passion for vintage, can help you design your best work-from-home space that you’ll enjoy during office hours and after hours.
-Use the link below schedule a free 20-minute information call to talk about your design needs and how we can bring them to life:
+Time & Place Interiors designs for busy New Yorkers seeking a space that feels authentic and sophisticated.
+Founder Ksenya Malina’s access to one-of-a-kind vintage and custom design will bring you a stylish work-from-home space that you’ll enjoy during office hours and after hours.
+Use the link below schedule a free 20-minute information call to talk about your design needs:

 You might also like: